e-raticwanderer/LevelUpFitness/README.md

 **Status:** OPERATIONAL
 **Clearance:** UNCLASSIFIED

-## 📋 Mission Overview
-AlterFit is a high-fidelity, gamified fitness application designed to transform standard training protocols into tactical missions.
+## 📋 Mission Overview: LevelUp is a high-fidelity, gamified fitness library application designed to transform standard training protocols into tactical missions.
 It leverages a "Gamer HUD" aesthetic to provide immediate visual feedback, RPG-style progression, and a distraction-free interface for serious training.

 ---